UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-This page is meant for a user who doesn't have a designated driver for their tour.
+This page is meant for users who dont have a designated driver for their tour.
 The inspiration for this page is really just safety for all of our users, a reminder to not drink and drive.
 It provides known tour vans or buses that can be hired out.

 ![image](artboards/Guides%20&%20Drivers.png)